readium/architecture/proposals/000-presentation-api.md

 		* For a given value (0-100%), a user-facing label with units.
 E.g. 20% = "50px" page margin
     * For a Dynamic Enum setting, which values are available (e.g. list of fonts).
     * For all settings, what is the default (not current) value.
 This is useful when a setting is "unset".
 For example:
-        * With a Switch, we need to know if it's on or off by default, otherwise toggling the Switch might not produce any effect.
+        * With a Toggle, we need to know if it's on or off by default, otherwise toggling the Toggle might not produce any effect.
         * With a Range, we need to know the starting step when increasing/decreasing the value.